Vidzeme: History

 During the course of the Great Northern War, Swedish Livonia was conquered by the Russian Empire and ceded to Russia at the Treaty of Nystad in 1721.
 In place of Livonia the Russians created the Riga Governorate, but in 1796 the Riga Governorate was renamed the Governorate of Livonia, administered autonomously by the local German Baltic nobility through a feudal Landtag.
 After the end of World War I it was split between the newly independent countries of Latvia and Estonia.
+In 1920, the region's earliest airport, Vecbebri Airfield was established near Bebri Parish as a civil airport, hosting aviation festivals.
+The establishment of Gulbene Airfield near Gulbene soon followed, opened in 1924 for the Latvian Air Force.
+During World War II, the region was occupied by the Soviet Union from 1940, and then by Nazi Germany from 1941 to 1944.

-During World War II, the region of Vidzeme was first invaded and occupied by the Soviet Union in June 1940, then by Nazi Germany from 1941 to 1944, followed by the Soviet occupation until August 1991 when Latvia became a fully independent country again.
+With the dissolution of the Soviet Union, Vidzeme became part of independent Latvia once more and it remains so to this day.
 Although Vidzeme is not an administrative entity today, the Vidzeme Planning Region, with an area of 19770 km2 and a population of 273,835 in 2024, includes much of the traditional region.
 The remainder of Vidzeme is part of the Riga Planning Region.